2025-09-18

 In this guide, we'll explore the complete 2025 Fed meeting schedule, how these meetings work, meeting agendas, and what each decision could mean for the economy.

 The Federal Open Market Committee (FOMC) is the policy arm of the U.S. Federal Reserve responsible for managing monetary policy.
-It sets the federal funds rate — the key short-term interest rate used to influence economic growth, inflation, and employment.
+It sets the federal funds rate, the key short-term interest rate that influences economic growth, inflation, and employment.

-Since 1981, the FOMC has held eight scheduled meetings each year, generally lasting two days, and may convene additional unscheduled meetings during emergencies.
+Since 1981, the FOMC has typically met eight times a year, with each meeting lasting about two days, and may hold additional unscheduled meetings during emergencies.

 At each meeting, the committee issues a policy statement, followed by a press conference led by the Fed Chair.
 Some meetings also include the Summary of Economic Projections (SEP) and forecasts about where rates may head.